joantune/maidSyncher/architecture/index.md

 #### CREATE

  - In case a project is archived, no sync action occurs;
- - For each GHRepository known, a corresponding P-<name of ACProject> label will be created/used;
+ - For each GHRepository known, a corresponding P-&lt;name of ACProject&gt; label will be created/used;
  - For all of the known GHRepository instances, a ACTaskCategory will be created/used;

 #### UPDATE